OUR commitment

-For 50 years, SMCF has championed the nonprofits that care for San Miguel’s people, culture, and environment.
+For five decades, SMCF has championed the nonprofits that care for San Miguel’s people, culture, and environment.
 Our work spans health and bell-being, food and nutrition, education and youth, arts and culture, local enterprise, and environmental sustainability.

 As we look to the next fifty years, we remain steadfast in caring for our most vulnerable neighbors, expanding opportunity, preserving our cultural heritage, and protecting the natural resources that sustain us all.